Ed-Hong/dCrawler/README.md

 	* Each Enemy moves according to its priority
 		* For Enemies of Equal Priority, the first one encountered gets the move

+1. Improve Enemy Movement AI
+	* Currently, if two enemies calculate their next positions to be the same, the one with lower priority just doesn't move.
+		* Ideally, the enemy with lower priority should attempt to move somewhere else.

 1. Implement Enemy Attacks
 	* Enemies should always choose to attack over moving if possible (?)